menu

 Furthermore, the Cimarron neighborhood has a greater proportion of government workers living in it than 96.8% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.

-American households most often have a car, and regularly they have two or three.
-But households in the Cimarron neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Cimarron neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 33.7% of the households here have four, five, or more cars.
 That is more cars per household than in 95.4% of the neighborhoods in the nation.

 Did you know that the Cimarron neighborhood has more Portuguese and Romanian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.8% of this neighborhood's residents have Portuguese ancestry and 2.0% have Romanian ancestry.